JMDProgrammer/CPuzzleWThreads/README.md

 #---------------------------------------------------------------------------

-#solve
+#solve if you change the number at ./randomgen, it's the buffer size, so it should be changed in the code at ./wordpuzzle.c (line 33)

-./randomgen 10000 | ./wordpuzzle -nthreads 20 -nthreads 200000 time -verbose
+./randomgen 10000 | ./wordpuzzle -nthreads 10000 -time -verbose

 #will give:

+Note: Thread #1: started!

+Error: can't read the input stream!Note: Thread #4: started!

+Note: Thread #2: started!

 Note: Thread #0: started!

-Note: Thread #1: started!
+Note: Thread #3: started!

+Note: Thread #2: at

+Note: Thread #3: f

+Note: Thread #2: t

+Note: Thread #0: u

+Note: Thread #4: o

+Note: Thread #4: o

+Note: Thread #3: f

+Note: Thread #2: at

+Note: Thread #2: t

-Note: Thread #8: started!
+Note: Thread #0: u

-Error: can't read the input stream!Note: Thread 0 joined!
+Note: Thread 0 joined!

 Note: Thread 1 joined!

-Note: Thread #3: started!

-Note: Thread #5: started!

-Note: Thread #6: started!

-Note: Thread #7: started!

-Thread #6: p

-Note: Thread #9: started!

-Note: Thread #10: started!

-Note: Thread #11: started!

-Note: Thread #12: started!

-Note: Thread #13: started!

-Note: Thread #4: started!

-Note: Thread #14: started!

-Note: Thread #15: started!

-Note: Thread #16: started!

-Note: Thread #2: started!

-Thread #7: mc

-Thread #7: c

-Thread #7: mc

-Thread #7: c

-Thread #6: p

-Note: Thread #17: started!

-Note: Thread #18: started!

-Note: Thread #19: started!

-Note: Thread #20: started!

-Note: Thread #21: started!

-Thread #17: yr

-Thread #17: r

-Note: Thread #22: started!

-Note: Thread #23: started!

-Thread #22: z

-Note: Thread #24: started!

-Note: Thread #25: started!

-Thread #21: br

-Thread #21: r

-Thread #21: up

-Thread #21: p

-Thread #22: post

-Thread #22: st

-Thread #22: t

-Note: Thread #31: started!

-Note: Thread #34: started!

-Thread #22: kon

-Thread #22: on

-Thread #22: n

-Thread #22: z

-Thread #22: post

-Thread #22: st

-Thread #22: t

-Thread #22: kon

-Thread #22: on

-Thread #22: n

-Note: Thread #69: started!

-Note: Thread #27: started!

-Note: Thread #28: started!

-Note: Thread #29: started!

-Thread #29: n

-Note: Thread #30: started!

-Note: Thread #32: started!

-Thread #31: cor

-Thread #31: or

-Thread #31: r

-Thread #31: c

-Thread #31: cor

-Thread #31: or

-Thread #31: r

-Thread #31: c

-Thread #32: ta

-Thread #32: a

-Thread #29: sb

-Thread #29: b

-Thread #29: x

-Thread #29: n

-Thread #29: sb

-Thread #29: b

-Thread #29: x

-Thread #32: ta

-Thread #32: a

-Note: Thread #53: started!

-Note: Thread #54: started!

-Note: Thread #33: started!

-Thread #53: ldl

-Thread #53: dl

-Thread #53: l

-Note: Thread #55: started!
+Note: Thread 2 joined!

-Note: Thread #45: started!
+Note: Thread 3 joined!

-Thread #54: hex

-Thread #54: ex

-Thread #54: x

-Note: Thread #56: started!
+Note: Thread 4 joined!

-Note: Total time: 194557090 nanoseconds using 10 threads!
+Note: Total time: 73660645 nanoseconds using 5 threads!

+This is a test: 11826415 nanoseconds using threads!

---> it mostly works and I am proud of it
+--> it mostly works and I am proud of it.

 #---------------------------------------------------------------------------